Download data

 About the data

-The 2 data sources for fatalities in this report are the Australian Road Deaths Database (ARDD) and the National Road Safety Research and Reporting Database (Research Database).
+The tables on fatal road crashes presented in this report are based on two databases: the Australian Road Deaths Database (ARDD) and the National Road Safety Research and Reporting Database (NRRD).

-The scope of the Research Database is all fatal and injury crashes across Australia.
+The scope of the NRRD is all fatal and injury crashes across Australia.
 It contains greater detail than the ARDD and is the source for formal reporting on progress against the National Road Safety Strategy 2021-30(Opens in a new tab/window) fatality indicators.
 This database is updated annually.
-The tables in this report presenting fatal crash data for 2013-2022 are based on the Research Database.
+The tables in this report that present fatal crash data for 2014-2023 are based on the NRRD.

 Due to the timing differences in data receipt and ongoing validation by data providers, there are minor data differences between the 2 databases.